Luke Scholars

 Luke Scholars are disciplined, contemplative and motivated students who are willing to challenge themselves intellectually in order to enhance their lives and serve others through their vocational callings.
 In order to ensure course rigor and meaningful community, the program is also selective.

-- Access to the Luke Scholars Library
+• Have access to the Luke Scholars library.

 All students who have been admitted to Concordia are invited to apply to be a part of Luke Scholars.
 An application, two letters of recommendation from teachers and, if selected, an interview are part of the application process.